 Did he find a spot?
 Nope 🙁

-- Thinking of booking international travel again?
+- Thinking of booking international travel?
 When I book my award tickets for my travels, I always leave that part to Juicy Miles!

 Is It All About Kona Coffee?